Tree lighting, traffic control prompts Rifle City Council to approve additional funds for downtown rehabilitation

 This increased traffic control days from an anticipated 46 to 98, tacking on an extra $29,930 to the project.

-Spaulding told city council that KSK provided logs of all traffic control days, which are also documented on the city’s website.
+Spaulding told City Council that KSK provided logs of all traffic control days, which are also documented on the city’s website.

 Throughout most of 2021, project completion dates were pushed, traffic issues increased and downtown businesses received some financial assistance from the city of Rifle to make up for decreased foot traffic and lost revenue.

-“I really appreciate the detailed report, even though it’s long or whatever,” Council member Brian Condie said.
-“It shows that they have nothing to hide and it’s just not a general number that they came up with.”
+“I really appreciate the detailed report, even though it’s long or whatever,” council member Brian Condie said.
+“It shows that they have nothing to hide, and it’s just not a general number that they came up with.”

 Reporter Ray K. Erku can be reached at 612-423-5273 or rerku@citizentelegram.com.